jetlife56/TriviaGame/README.md

 # TriviaGame

-This is an trivia game about The Walking Dead Tv series
+This is an trivia game about The Walking Dead Tv series.